USMNT: CONCACAF Olympic qualifying, roster, how to watch, schedule

 [ MORE: How to watch PL in the USA ]

 Players born on or after Jan.
-1, 1997 are eligible to compete in the tournament, which is essentially an under-24 tournament.
+1, 1997 are eligible to compete in this tournament, which is essentially an under-24 competition, and if the USMNT do qualify for the Olympics in Tokyo, we could see the likes of Christian Pulisic and many other stars feature for Team USA.

 “We know that qualifying will be a challenge, but it’s a challenge that we’re ready for.
 We’ll need all 20 players on this roster to contribute for us to achieve our ultimate goal of qualifying for the Olympics,” Kreis said.
 “We’ve had a productive training camp in Guadalajara and our players are hungry for the opportunity to compete.
 After starting this journey nearly two years ago, we’re excited to get started with the tournament.”

-The entire tournament takes place in Mexico on Mar.
-18-30, and you won’t need reminding that the USMNT have failed to qualify for the last two Olympics.

-For this tournament, the USMNT have been drawn in Group A alongside Mexico, Costa Rica and the Dominican Republic.
+You won’t need reminding that the USMNT have failed to qualify for the last two Olympics and for this qualifying tournament the USMNT have been drawn in Group A alongside Mexico, Costa Rica and the Dominican Republic.
 Group B includes Canada, El Salvador, Haiti and Honduras.

 The top two teams from each group will qualify for the semifinals and the two teams who reach the final will qualify for the final tournament at the Tokyo Olympics which runs from July 21 to August 7 in 2021.